swng/tetris-scripts/README.md

 # path_to_cover.js
 Converts path.csv to cover.csv.
 The path.csv is assumed to be generated with sfinder arguments arguments `-f csv -k pattern`
 Node.js

+# 1kf.js
+For full transparency and for preservation sake, uploading my personal copy of 1kf jstris userscript here into this repo.
+Original script by Justin1L8.
+This is the deepdrop version - this means that it will look for the lowest possible row to drop the piece.
+Usage:
+Install this userscript with a userscript manager extension such as Tampermonkey/Greasemonkey/Violentmonkey.
+Set certain variables to configure a few things:
+username string (my 1kf account is "1kfst")
+columnar alignment - I found "inward" to be the most intuitive.
+row-to-rotation mapping - I found default reasonable.
+require2taps - useful when learning the keys for certain placements.
+Effectively 2kf when you have this on.
+.
+I haven't made any real changes to this script.
+Just uploading for preservation's sake along with transparency to anyone interested in looking into how I play 1kf.